neondatabase/website/content/docs/postgresql/postgres-version-policy.md

 ### Minor releases

 - Minor releases include only bug fixes and security patches, and are issued _at least_ once every three months.
-They do not introduce new features.
+Minor releases do not introduce new features.
 - The minor release schedule is available in the [official PostgreSQL roadmap](https://www.postgresql.org/developer/roadmap/).
 - Critical bugs or security issues may result in an unscheduled release outside the regular minor release roadmap if the issue is deemed too urgent to delay.
 - A minor release is issued for all supported major versions simultaneously.